mattlindsey/affirm/README.md

 Since this is a learning exercise, please ask in the Issue to be assigned first before working on anything and submitting a PR.

+I recommend not working on any Issue that has been assigned, worked on, merged, and closed.
+I have a hard time keeping up with some of the contributions.

 # Setting Up for Development

 These are the steps for setting up your development environment locally.